1948 – Terry Pratchett was born on April 28th in Beaconsfield, Buckinghamshire, the only child of David and Eileen Pratchett.

 1987 – Terry met the young journalist, Neil Gaiman.
 Their collaboration over the following years resulted in Good Omens, which was published in May 1990.
 The television adaptation by Neil, starring Michael Sheen and David Tennant, was released as a six-part award-winning series by Amazon Prime and the BBC in 2019.

 1990s – Terry Pratchett was recognised as Britain’s best-selling living fiction writer, with sales running at over 3 million books per annum.
 He was writing an average of two books a year.
+His wide-ranging and eclectic interests are reflected in his books, which are littered with esoteric ideas and wisdom – from bee-keeping, folklore and cheese-making, to quantum mechanics, astronomy and the finer aspects of Morris dancing.
 In 1993 the family moved to a ‘doomsday manorette’ in the village of Broad Chalke near Salisbury.
-In his fiftieth year he was appointed an Officer of the Order of the British Empire (despite initially suspecting it was an elaborate hoax).
+In his fiftieth year he was appointed an Officer of the Order of the British Empire, (despite initially suspecting it was an elaborate hoax).

 2001 – Sadly, Josh Kirby died.
 Terry, therefore, asked Paul Kidby to take over illustrating the book covers.
 Paul had been working with Terry since 1993, creating artwork for diaries, calendars and various publications, including The Last Hero, so the fans were already familiar with and enthusiastic about his work.

 2007 – Terry was diagnosed with a rare form of Alzheimer’s disease, known as Posterior Cortical Atrophy.
-He began a campaign to raise awareness of the disease.
+He began a tireless campaign to raise awareness of the disease, which he called his embuggerence.
+He also continued writing and in the subsequent eight years penned a further twelve best-selling novels.

-2011 – Terry delivered the annual Richard Dimbleby Lecture in 2011 (read by Tony Robinson), where he spoke about his battle with the disease and his campaign to reform the law on assisted dying.
+2011 – Terry delivered the annual Richard Dimbleby Lecture in 2011 (read by Tony Robinson), where he spoke about his battle with Alzheimer’s and his campaign to reform the law on assisted dying.
 He also presented a BAFTA- and Emmy-winning documentary on the same theme, ‘Choosing to Die’.

 2015 – Terry died peacefully at home on March 12th, with his family around him and his cat asleep on the bed.
 His final and 41st Discworld novel, The Shepherd’s Crown, was published posthumously later that year.